electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/drivingassistance/adaptivecruiseassist/_index.md

 {{< youtube vjsfMmJ4AiM>}}

-This option is part of the tour driver assistance system package pro with option id **PY7**
+This option is part of the assistance system package pro with option id **PY7**

 {{% children description="true" depth="1" %}}